jlongster/absurd-sql/README.md

 You should also read [this blog post](https://jlongster.com/future-sql-web) which explains the project in great detail.

+If you like my work, feel free to [buy me a coffee!](https://www.buymeacoffee.com/jlongster)

 ## How do I use it?

 You can check out the [example project](https://github.com/jlongster/absurd-example-project) to get started.
 Or follow the steps below: